-You may be here because: You want to improve your public speaking in order to progress up the career ladder.
+- You want to improve your public speaking in order to progress up the career ladder.

-Your knees turn to jelly and you get anxious every time you have to speak.
+- Your knees turn to jelly and you get anxious every time you have to speak.

-You want to have the confidence to be able to speak in front of a crowd.
+- You want to have the confidence to be able to speak in front of a crowd.

-You want to become a better public speaker.
+- You want to become a better public speaker.

-You have come to the right place!
+If so, you have come to the right place!

 Public speaking is learnt.